How to keep cool when walking in the summer

 Some links on posts are affiliate links and will earn us a commission from qualifying purchases

-The summer of 2018 was a great summer, with some really hot days.
+The summer of 2025 is turning into a great summer, with some really hot days.
 Which is lovely if you are sitting by a pool or on the beach, but what happens if you are out putting in the miles walking and the sun is beating down on you?

 To keep cool when walking in the summer you should: